BernhardPosselt/foundryvtt-kotlin/README.md

 This module ships macros, journal entries, roll tables, effect items, additional tooling for OGL/CUP licensed content from the Kingmaker Adventure Path for Pathfinder 2nd Edition.

-If you are interested in hacking on the code base, take a look at the [Kotlin JS Primer](./docs/Kotlin%20JS%20Primer.md) for a quick intro on how to interact with the js api.

 ## Licensing

 All Pathfinder content uses the [Open Gaming License](./OpenGameLicense.md) and [CUP](https://paizo.com/community/communityuse)